-Plan for Addressing Underlying Health Considerations:
+Plan for Addressing Underlying Health Considerations

 Now, referring to your Shared Assessment on pg.
-7 of the Family Meeting Record, review the underlying health considerations.
+6 of the Family Meeting Record, review the underlying health considerations.
 Are there underlying health limitations that could be improved?
 If so, for those limitations only, indicate what steps you might take, who will take the lead, who else will be involved, and when the steps will be taken.
 If you still can't agree, or are undecided about what to do, check the "Can't agree or Undecided" column.
-You will revisit "Can't agree or Undecided" areas later in your Follow-up Plan.
+You will revisit "Can't agree or Undecided" areas later in your Follow-Up Plan.

-Who will do what and when to address N/A Steps we might take Who will take the lead Who else will be involved When we will take these steps Can't agree or Undecided Hearing hearing test for Dad Х Bladder or bowel control Dad wants a urinal next to his bed at night.
+Who will do what and when to address N/A Steps we might take Who will take the lead Who else will be involved When we will take these steps Can't agree or Undecided Hearing hearing test for Dad $\checkmark$ Bladder or bowel control Dad wants a urínal next to hís bed at níght.
 Mom will order a urinal from the pharmacy and make sure it's by Dad's bed at night.
 Tonya will pick up the urinal from the pharmacy.
 Mom will order the urinal this week and let Tonya know when it's ready for pick-up.
-Physical mobility Physical therapy Dad will talk to Dr. Mullins about therapy at his next appointment Tonya will drive Dad to the therapy appointments Dad's next appt.
-With Dr. Brown is August 2nd.
+Physical mobility Physical therapy Dad will talk to Dr. Mullins about therapy at his next appointment.
+Tonya will drive Dad to the therapy appointments.
+Dad's next appt. with Dr. Mullins is August 2nd.

-The Recorder should fill in your plan for addressing underlying health considerations in your Family Care and Support Plan starting on pg.
-20 of the Family Meeting Record.
-There may still be places where you can't agree or are undecided and that's okay.
+The Recorder should document your plan for addressing underlying health considerations in your Family Care and Support Plan starting on pg.
+19 of the Family Meeting Record.
+There may still be places where you can't agree or are undecided, and that's okay.